 Step 6: Request an Authorization

-A successful Authorization is indicated by the state Open of the Authorization Object.
+A successful authorization is indicated by the state Open of the Authorization object.
 This lets you capture funds in the next step.
-The Authorization Object will remain in the Open state for 30 days.
-A capture call against an open authorization always causes a state transition to Closed.
+The Authorization object remains in the Open state for 30 days.
+A Capture call against an open authorization always causes a state transition to Closed.
 For multiple captures on the same Order Reference, you can make up to 10 successful authorizations, as long as the Order Reference object state is Open.

 In some situations, you might need to make an adjustment and increase the total amount that you charge the buyer for an order that they placed on your website.
 For example, the buyer might call in to your customer service center and ask to upgrade their shipping option.
 For more information, see "Charging more than the original order amount" section in Handling payment for post-purchase order modifications.

 Note: Validating a credit card by making an authorize API call for an amount less than 1.00 € is not a best practice, and the authorization could be declined by the payment processor.
 In addition, you will be charged a transaction fee.
 You should authorize either for 1.00 € or for the amount that you plan to capture.